decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-12-08-a-simple-and-succinct-zero-knowledge-proof.markdown

 When $S$ is all-zero then $g$ is the (trivial) zero polynomial.
 But if $S$ is not all-zero then the [fundamental theorem of arithmetic adapted to finite field polynomials](https://decentralizedthoughts.github.io/2020-07-17-the-marvels-of-polynomials-over-a-field/) says that $g$ has at most $d-1$ roots.
 So the verifier has a way to distinguish: it can query $d=10^{10}$ distinct points and check if they are all zero.

 This solution is not succinct as it requires the Verifier to send $d$ queries.
-Can the Verifier use less queries?
+Can the Verifier use fewer queries?
 Can the Verifier query just one point?

 ### A succinct solution, with small error
 We will now use the fact that we are working over the field $\mathbb{F}_p$ where $p\gg d$.
 By now, it should be quite clear how the Verifier can get a succinct proof that $S$ is all-zero or not.